-Fleas are blood-sucking parasites which live outside, in our homes, and on our pets.
+Fleas are blood-sucking parasites that live outside, in our homes, and on our pets.
 The good thing, though, is that fleas really don't like DE.

 As with other insects and arachnids, DE is a natural insecticide that is safe to use around your pets and family members.